The club that changed football

 Fred was thus at the club when the match fixing scandal of 1915 occurred, which resulted in Chelsea being one from bottom in the final league table, and thus due for relegation.

-Wikipedia claims that Fred Pagnam “refused to take part in the conspiracy and even threatened to score a goal to ruin the prearranged result” and reports that Fred testified against his own team mates – which obviously did nothing for his long term future at Liverpool.
-(Wiki claims that this was a betting scam, but in fact the key point was the issue of relegation from the first division – as subsequent events show).
+Various sources state clearly that Fred Pagnam “refused to take part in the conspiracy and even threatened to score a goal to ruin the prearranged result” and reports that Fred testified against his own team mates – which obviously did nothing for his long term future at Liverpool.
+Although there are many claims that this was a betting scam it is also true that the fixing of certain results did have an impact on promotion and relegation.

-The Football League met in the summer of 1919 ready for the return of the league after the war, and by general agreement, Chelsea were spared and stayed up, although Liverpool and Man U (the other team involved) were given no punishment whatsoever, because of the time that had passed, and of course out of respect for the many players who had served their country with honour during the war.
+The Football League met in the summer of 1919 ready for the return of the league after the war, and by general agreement, Chelsea were spared and stayed up, although Liverpool and Man U (the other team involved in the match fixing) were given no punishment whatsoever, because of the time that had passed, because of a desire not to punish clubs but only players, and of course out of respect for the many players who had served their country with honour during the war.

 Pagnam was still at Liverpool when football resumed, but transferred to Arsenal in October 1919, making his debut on October 25.
 The following season he went on to become the top scorer, but in the 1920/1 season he was sold to Cardiff City.